-Year 2 Ecclesiology and Pneumatology - 20 Credits - Compulsory This module explores critically various ecclesiological perspectives in the light of the concept of a missional Trinitarian theology, which shapes Christian church life and spiritual practices.
-Students are encouraged to explore their own spiritual practices in the context of their founding ecclesial traditions.
-A variety of pneumatological themes will be explored, and their relevance will be considered in a late-modern multi-cultural context.
+Year 2 Theology of Worship and Pneumatology - 20 Credits - Compulsory The first part of this module considers the role of the Holy Spirit in theology, the Old and New Testaments, the church, and spiritual gifts, and Pentecostalism.
+The second part of this module looks at worship the Old and New Testaments, the church, and worship in different church traditions.
+The module also looks at how worship and pneumatology combine.
 Leading Teams and Forming Disciples - 20 Credits - Compulsory Missional ministry is based on the importance of leadership that is put into practice through teams, as well as the importance of missional ministers being able to communicate Christian ideas to those they work among, through preaching and narrative communication.
 A key area for reflection is how to empower people in the church to discover their callings in relationship to their vocations.
 The work of missional ministry will be considered including how it functions to equip people on them to empower those they serve, to be able to discover and exercise their gifts in the church and broader society.
 This module critically examines key theories and practices used in team ministry ecclesial contexts.
 Intermediate Biblical Studies - 20 Credits - Compulsory This module explores the importance of reading biblical texts from a narrative theological perspective.
 There is an emphasis on an increased engagement with literary approaches to reading texts, gaining an understanding of the key motifs and frameworks which formulate the biblical story which assist the student to discover the value of the biblical story and stories contained within its writings.
 It will also build on student knowledge and understanding of how narrative structures function in the Bible, and how narratives create a framework of understanding for believers and their faith-communities to make sense of their lives.
 This module will also make use of some select biblical and historical case studies (motifs), focusing on a variety of narrative frameworks to help to inform mission and ministry.
 Pastoral Counselling - 20 Credits - Optional The aim of this module is to offer participants understanding of the issues of pastoral counselling and skills which are needed in order to help people to explore, understand and take action in order to relate to their life situations more effectively.
 A single module in pastoral counselling of this type will not equip students or ministers to become professional counsellors, but it does offer a broad critical understanding of what professionally trained counsellors consider best practice when they seek to assess which approaches might help people deal with crisis situations in their lives.
 The module will help participants to understand the issues of developing referral networks to send people to for professional counselling or other specialist help, as well as, introducing students to the matters of confidentiality and supportive frameworks for them to practise as pastors and ministers within.
-Theology of Worship and Narrative Preaching - 20 Credits - Optional The first part of this module is based on contextual theological application and reflection on worship theory related to practice.
-The student will explore a range of theological and ecclesiastical views on worship.
-The second part of this module focuses on narrative preaching and communication in a postmodern context.
-Upon the completion of this module, participants will have a broader informed understanding of a range of theological views of worship and how these might enrich their own traditions and/or be used to enhance the missional engagement of their organisation with a variety of worship beliefs, practices and values
+Preaching - 20 Credits - Optional This module explores the importance of preaching, and the place of preaching in different church traditions.
+It compares different types and styles of preaching.
+It looks at communication and performance skills.
+It considers the exegetical, hermeneutical, theological and contextual skills that are needed to preach well.